-NGU is the national institution for knowledge on bedrock, mineral resources, surficial deposits and groundwater.
+NGU is the national institution for knowledge on bedrock, mineral resources, surficial deposits and groundwater in Norway.

 Download folder "NGU in brief" here.

-NGU is a government agency under the Ministry of Trade and Industry (NHD).
+NGU is a government agency under the Ministry of Trade, Industry and Fisheries

 NGU shall actively contribute to ensuring that geoscientific knowledge is utilised for the effective and sustainable management of the nation's natural resources and environment.
 NGU's expertise can also be used in development aid projects.
 As a research-based agency, NGU also advises other ministries concerning geoscientific matters.